 - We feel too busy.
-We feel too crunched by work and family commitments to take time out to nap when we can or to get to bed earlier.
+We’re too crunched by work and family commitments to take time out to nap or get to bed earlier.

 - We feel guilty.
-We self-sacrifice for the sake of doing it all and meeting everyone’s needs – but our own.
+We self-sacrifice to do it all and meet everyone’s needs – but our own.

 - We don’t realize the short- and long-term impact of sleep deprivation – on ourselves, our productivity, and our relationships.
 We believe that one day, things will turn around and allow us to catch up on our sleep.
 But, it takes four hours of sound sleep to repay the sleep debt from one hour of lost sleep.

 Put Your Mask on First

-Have you ever questioned the advice given by flight attendants at the start of every single flight: Put your oxygen on first before you help others?
+Have you ever questioned the advice flight attendants give at the start of every flight: Put your oxygen on first before you help others?